Illustrations of Amazon trucks

 How does freight brokerage work?

-A broker’s business depends on taking the difference between the amount the shipper is willing to pay to ship their freight, and the final rate which the broker goes on to negotiate for the shipper.
+A freight brokerage’s business depends on taking the difference between the amount the shipper is willing to pay to ship their freight and the final rate which the broker goes on to negotiate for the shipper.
 This difference is otherwise known as the ‘spread’, which yields a net profit to the broker after their operating costs are taken into account.
-A freight broker might do this independently, or as part of a brokerage agency.
+A freight broker might do this independently, or freight brokers may work as part of a brokerage agency.

 How do brokers find carriers?

 Every day, shippers around the world need to find drivers for a range of cargo types, sizes and destinations.
-They do this by using brokers who can routinely utilize their network of supply chain contacts and access to load boards (online freight-matching marketplaces) to connect the shippers with carriers who have the capacity to move their cargo.
-These connections are usually cultivated over time, or acquired through cold-calls.
+They do this by using freight brokers who can routinely utilise their network of supply chain contacts and access to load boards (online freight matching marketplaces) to connect the shippers with carriers who have the capacity to move their cargo.
+These connections are usually cultivated over time, or acquired through cold calls.

 Where do brokers bid on freight?

-What should I consider when choosing a broker?
+What should I consider when choosing a freight broker?

 The person who is responsible for finding you the best deal at the best time — with the most competent carrier — is providing a great deal of value for your business.
 Unlike the US, in the UK freight brokers are not legally required to possess a broker’s license or other certification, although they should possess a thorough knowledge of cargo rules and regulations.
 There are, however, a few important traits and abilities that separate the simply adequate from the best brokers.